kinecosystem/kin-sdk-android/kin-sdk/README.md

 - **Build** the transaction, including calculation of the transaction hash.
 The hash is used as a transaction ID and is necessary to query the status of the transaction.
 - **Send** the transaction to servers for execution on the blockchain.

+Currently we have 2 type of transactions, the one that was used until now which is called `PaymentTransaction` (previously called `Transaction`) which is used to send a transaction to transafer kin to another account.
+The second type is `RawTransaction` which can be any kind of transaction.
+Both of them inherit from `TransactionBase`

 Snippets [Transfer Kin](#snippet-transfer-kin) and [Whitelist service](#snippet-whitelist-service) illustrate this two-step process.